 So after taking the suggestion to heart, the first person I approached about developing new onboarding training specifically for field staff was Director of Quality Management Heather Siemers.

-From there, we approached Group Superintendent Quentin Young to incorporate productivity into the discussion, as well as our self perform superintendents, Jason Johnson and Joe Talkington.
+From there, we approached Group Superintendent Quentin Young to incorporate productivity into the discussion, as well as Self Perform Superintendent Jason Johnson.

 Initially designed as a one-hour presentation, we quickly revised it after the first session turned into nearly two hours of conversation.